 A brief History of the Blue Lagoon

 The Blue Lagoon Resort Iceland has the Svartsengi Geothermal Power Plant to thank for its development!
 In 1976 one of their employees named Valur Margeirsson asked if he could swim into the pool created by Svartsengi´s operations.
 He suffered from psoriasis and did not want to swim in a public pool.
 Bathing in the soothing water healed his skin, when other psoriasis sufferers tried it their psoriasis also improved greatly.
 The Blue Lagoon Clinic is now an internationally recognized psoriasis treatment facility!

-To know more about the Blue Lagoon, consult our blog about Everything you need to know about it!
+To know more, consult our blog about Everything you need to know about the Blue Lagoon!